 If you have debt you can’t manage or you find your bills impossible to pay, take a look at entering into a debt management plan (DMP).
 In a debt management plan, you can combine your many monthly payments into one monthly payment.
 A credit counselor can help get you started.
 You may also be able to take out a debt consolidation loan, which allows you to pay off all your other loans or debt using a new loan with a lower interest rate.

-Some people find relief by negotiating a debt settlement with creditors.
-In a debt settlement, you pay off a debt for less than what you owe.
-There are many debt settlement scams, so this isn’t always the best option.
+Some people find relief by negotiating a debt settlement with creditors to pay off a debt for less than what you owe.
+You can do this on your own with a debt settlement letter or hire a company to help.
+There are many debt settlement scams and settling debts can decrease your credit score, so this isn’t always the best option.
 Finally, you may want to consider filing bankruptcy.
 Bankruptcy can help you wipe out all your debt at once instead of dealing with a few of your accounts over several years.
 While bankruptcy can harm your credit score in the short term, consider how difficult it is to rebuild your credit score when you’re drowning in debt you can’t pay.

 All of these debt relief options will hurt your credit score, but not permanently.
 These options will help clear the slate so you can work with your current finances to rebuild your credit score.
 You won’t be boxed in by your old debt, and you’ll be free to move on to a new beginning.